UndefinedOffset/eclipse-silverstripedt/README.md

     * SilverStripe Layout Template
     * Blank SilverStripe Template
     * Pagination Template (SilverStripe 3.x only)
 * All code templates can be edited per the users preference
 * SilverStripe Template Syntax Highlighting
 * Dev/Build Viewer, accessible via a Toolbar Button, or keyboard shortcut (ALT+SHIFT+X, B)
+* Tasks and Unit Test views
+__And More__